 So bearing this in mind what are the main lessons we’ve learnt?

-Lesson 1 – Identifying and Handling Data Subject Access Requests (DSARs)
+Lesson 1 – Identifying and Handling An individual who can be identified or is identifiable from data....
+Access Requests (DSARs)

 Parents and pupils have become more aware of their rights to ask about and access the personal data about them that you hold in the school.
 We’ve seen an increase in DSAR requests and, unfortunately, some parents use them to exercise their rights vexatiously or as a retaliation tool.